Find out about applying for the selective grammar schools and how to register for the selection tests.

 Preparing for the test: sample questions

 We have arranged for GL Assessment to produce familiarisation booklets.
 They include examples to indicate the range of skills required to complete the assessment and the manner in which questions are answered.
-The booklets are not definitive and the inclusion of any question types does not guarantee that they will be found in the actual tests that will be taken.
+The booklets are not definitive and the inclusion of any question types does not guarantee that they will be found in the actual test that will be taken.
 GL Assessment have also made available via their own website free familiarisation material.
 You can access the 11+ Familiarisation Materials here.